Impact of Covid-19 from an investment perspective

 Impact of Covid-19 from a social perspective

 Several apparel brands and retailers cancelled or postponed orders as the pandemic forced store closures globally and revenue streams shrunk drastically.
-Factories in producing countries face major challenges to keep their businesses running whilst experiencing a decline in the volume of orders.
+Factories in producing countries face major challenges to keep their businesses running while experiencing a decline in the volume of orders.
 In Bangladesh, the second-largest exporter of garments in the world, manufacturers lost more than EUR 2.7 billion in payments for orders that had already been produced or sourced.

 Workers in low-cost manufacturing countries have been hit the hardest, given the lack of robust social protection systems in these markets.
 They are more exposed to sudden job termination, lack of severance pay, and inadequate social security and health insurance.